The Perfume Girl - Fashion Perfumes and Fragrances

 Bottega Veneta - Debut Fragrance

 At Bottega Veneta, Tomas Maier has been toying with the masculine/feminine scent divide, as well, and for his first foray into fragrance, he looked no further than the supple notes of leather, a house staple.
 "I like introducing the idea of leather into a woman's scent because it has a slight ambiguity to it," he says.
-It has layers of spicy femininity, too, with notes of Italian bergamot, Indian jasmin, and pink peppercorns.
+It has layers of spicy femininity, too, with notes of Italian bergamot, Indian jasmine, and pink peppercorns.
 The Venetian glass-inspired bottle, cinched at the neck with a flesh-toned leather ribbon, is indeed beautiful, but the best part will likely be noticed only by the woman who holds it in her hand: Bottega's signature woven "intrecciato" discreetly etched in frosted glass on the bottom, "Private luxury," nods Maier.
 And for his muse, Maier picked an unknown -- though not for long: Nine d'Urso, the bewitching daughter of French fashion icon Ines de la Fressange, and the street-style subject of her mother's new book, Parisian Chic (Flammarion).
 "I was looking for somebody fresh and new.
-I love what she looks like," Maier says simply. -- The Old/New Guard: Nine d'Urso, Tomas Maier's muse for Bottega Veneta's first fragrance.
+I love what she looks like," Maier says simply.

 Diane by Diane von Furstenber perfume